Ph.D., University of Maryland, 2012.

 Interests and Expertise

 Mary-Elizabeth Murphy specializes in U.S. History, Women’s Studies, and African American History.
 Her dissertation, “African American Women’s Politics, Organizing, and Activism in Washington, D.C., 1920-1930” examined the ways that black women banded together to wage an early civil rights movement in the nation’s capital, addressing issues within their neighborhoods, across the city at large, and throughout the country.
 Prior to her appointment at Eastern Michigan, Murphy served as an Assistant Teaching Professor at Drexel University between 2011 and 2013.
-She is currently revising her dissertation for publication.
+She is currently revising her book manuscript, which is under contract with the University of North Carolina Press.

-A National and Local Affair: African American Women’s Politics in Washington, D.C., 1920-1945 (book manuscript under review).
+A National and Local Affair: African American Women’s Politics in Washington, D.C., 1920-1945 (under contract from the University of North Carolina Press).

 “‘The Servant Campaigns’: African American Women and the Politics of Economic Citizenship in Washington, D.C. in the 1930s,” Special Issue, Journal of Urban History, “Debating African American Urban Politics in the Age of Jim Crow,” edited by Lisa G. Materson and Joe William Trotter, Jr., forthcoming.